-4.3.2 - Setting the System Hostname
+4.5.3 - Setting the system hostname

 Now you must set the system hostname.
-This value will be saved in the file /etc/myname, which is used during normal boots to set the hostname of the system.
-As of OpenBSD 3.2 the name stored in /etc/myname includes the fully qualified domain name of the system (FQDN).
-If you do not set the FQDN of the system, the default value of 'my.domain' will be used.
+This value, along with the DNS domain name (specified below), will be saved in the file /etc/myname, which is used during normal boot to set the hostname of the system.
+If you do not set the domain name of the system, the default value of 'my.domain' will be used.